mileseverett/dgs-discord-bot/README.md

 #### Public commands
 - !vouchinfo: Shows the number of vouches for a specific person (when used in a non-whitelisted channel)
+- !source: Gives the link to the GitHub page

 #### Vouch/Anti-vouch commands (any Wing+)
 - !vouch: Used to vouch a 2-stripe